dgraph-io/dgraph/wiki/content/query-language/index.md

 ### Batch mutations

 Each mutation may contain multiple RDF triples.
 For large data uploads many such mutations can be batched in parallel.
 The tool `dgraph-live-loader` does just this; by default batching 1000 RDF lines into a query, while running 100 such queries in parallel.

-Dgraphloader takes as input gzipped N-Quad files (that is triple lists without `mutation { set {`) and batches mutations for all triples in the input.
+Dgraphloader takes as input gzipped N-Quad files (that is triple lists without `{ set {`) and batches mutations for all triples in the input.
 The tool has documentation of options.

 ```
 dgraph-live-loader --help